 Ramen broth is unseasoned, with the exception of miso ramens.
 Miso broths usually involve a house-mixed miso paste with a certain ratio of paste to stock.
 This ensures consistency across each bowl.
 The standard procedure for seasoning ramen is to use a liquid seasoning.
 We refer to those as tare and they come in two styles: shio tare, which is salt-based, and shoyu tare, which is soy-based.
 Shio tare usually consists of multiple sea salts dissolved into a simple dashi of kombu and katsuobushi.
 Dashi refers to a simple stock in which large sea kelp is simmered in water and then finished with cured, smoked and petrified skipjack tuna called katsubushi.
 You may commonly see it referred to as bonito flake in the U.S. This yields a super intensely flavored liquid.
 The darker, sweeter, yet still salt-forward cousin of this is made with a soy sauce base and is referred to as shoyu tare.
 It’s generally a seasoned soy sauce in which sugar, salt, garlic, ginger, dried shiitake, and sometimes even crisped chicken skin are simmered until the flavors meld and the soy thickens slightly.
 When assembling ramen, I start with the tare.
 Usually, I use a ratio of 0.75 fluid ounces of tare to 10 fluid ounces of broth.

 Another difference between ramen and pho is the type of noodle.
 Pho exclusively uses flat rice noodles.
 The natural starches provide an excellent chew and absorb flavor from the broth extremely well.
 They’re kind of a one-trick pony, though.
-The only difference being the use of fresh or dry noodle.
+The only difference is the use of fresh or dry noodle.

-Ramen noodles are a bit more complex.
+In comparison to pho noodles, ramen noodles are a bit more complex.
 Ramen is actually a Japanese take on a Chinese noodle.
 The water used to make the original noodles in Mongolia came from lakes that had high concentrations of potassium carbonate.
 This makes the water quite basic on the pH scale.
 It has a yellowing effect on the flour, sweetens the noodle and greatly affects the gluten structure.
 This makes for a much chewier and stable noodle, which holds up to the high liquid temperatures in tonkotsu and other such emulsified broths.
 Nowadays water, potassium carbonate and salt are referred to as kansui and can be purchased in vials at your local Asian grocer.

 Ramen noodles come in a variety of thicknesses and vary between straight or wavy depending on the soup being used.
 Generally thinner noodles are used for heavier broths and thick for more delicate broths, but honestly, it’s a matter of preference.
 Certainly preparations like mazeman, a broth-less ramen bowl in which the noodles are coated with shoyu tare, chicken fat, sesame and chili oil, lend well to a thicker noodle.
 The current boom in ramen popularity in the U.S. is directly related to high-quality noodle availability.
 Sun Noodle is a company in Hawaii owned by the Uki family, which started by making a Hawaiian noodle called saimin in the early ’80s.
 They now have three factories across the U.S. and supply a large majority of the ramen shops we love to frequent.